 The Threema app is started in the background for each incoming push notification, decrypts the push payload, downloads the corresponding message directly from the Threema servers, decrypts it and shows a local message preview (if enabled) and the contact name of the sender.

-Threema uses Google Cloud Messaging (GCM) to inform the Threema app of recipients with Android about incoming messages in the background.
+Threema uses Firebase Cloud Messaging (FCM) to inform Android users about incoming messages in the background.
 The app then fetches messages directly from the Threema servers, decrypts them and displays a local notification.
-Neither contents nor details about messages are transmitted via GCM (the GCM payload is empty), and all of Firebase’s tracking and analysis components have been removed.
+Neither contents nor details about messages are transmitted via FCM (the FCM payload is empty), and all of Firebase’s tracking and analysis components have been removed.

-You can choose whether or not you would like to use Google services for Threema’s push notifications: The option “Settings > About Threema > Troubleshooting > Activate Polling” allows you to use Threema without GCM.
+You can choose whether or not you would like to use Google services for Threema’s push notifications: The option “Settings > About Threema > Troubleshooting > Activate Polling” allows you to use Threema without FCM.
 However, we don't recommend this.